AnnKemp/video-app/README.md

 ## Install Ionic tooling
 Run the following in the command line terminal to install the Ionic CLI (ionic), native-run, used to run native binaries on devices and simulators/emulators, and cordova-res, used to generate native app icons and splash screens:

 To open a terminal in Visual Studio Code, go to Terminal -> New Terminal.
-The code in terminal:
+The code in your terminal:

 npm install -g @ionic/cli native-run cordova-res